asmtamim/leetcode-sql-50/SQL-Basic.md

 SELECT COUNT(CITY) - COUNT(DISTINCT CITY) FROM STATION;
 ```

-**10. Query the list of CITY names starting with vowels (i.e., a, e, i, o, or u) from STATION.
+**10. Query the list of CITY names starting with vowels (a, e, i, o, u) from STATION.
 Your result cannot contain duplicates.**

 ```sql
 Select DISTINCT(CITY) from STATION